synw/django-mqueue-livefeed/README.md

 MQUEUE_STREAM_LOGS = False
   ```

 Go to `/events/` to see your live feed in action.

+Note: only the superuser can see the dashboard and connect to the events feed channel.